Inner Work

 a stable internet connection

 Simple is more than enough.
-If we decide to use creative process during our time together, we can work with whatever materials you already have available.
+If we decide to use creative process during our time together, we can work with whatever materials you have readily available.

-Where possible, I encourage setting this time aside as you would an in-person session — stepping away from emails, notifications, and other demands so the session can unfold with ease and continuity.
+Where possible, I encourage setting this time aside as you would an in-person session — stepping away from emails, notifications, and other demands so you can arrive fully and give yourself space for the process.

 Important considerations

-Inner Work is offered as a gentle, integrative process.
-At times, additional care or support may be needed alongside — or prior to — this work.
+At times, additional care, therapeutic support, or specialist treatment may be needed alongside — or prior to — this work.

 Illness and in-person sessions